R3BRootGroup/R3BRoot/califa/readme.txt

 ../r3bsource/R3BCalifaFebexReader.h is involved in parsing the lmd (with help from ucesb) to generate [[../r3bdata/califaData/R3BCalifaMappedData.h]].
-This is then read by {{./unpack/R3BCalifaMapped2CrystalCal.h}}
+This is then read by {{./calibration/R3BCalifaMapped2CrystalCal.h}}
-to generate [[../r3bdata/califaData/R3BCalifaCrystalCalData.h]] by applying per-channel, per-experiment parameters (./pars/R3BCalifaCrystalCalPar.h).
+to generate [[../r3bdata/califaData/R3BCalifaCrystalCalData.h]] by applying per-channel, per-experiment parameters (./pars/R3BCalifaCrystalCalPar.h and ./pars/R3BCalifaTotCalPar.h if Tot data are available).

 === Processing to hit level aka clustering ===